John and Mary Kormendy: Antarctica 2026

 Today, we made two stops at Ross Island in the SW corner of the Ross Sea.
 The purpose was to allow visits to the Shackleton and Scott huts, used by those respective teams for overwinter stops.
 Dominating the island physically and this web site psychologically is the active volcano Mt.
 Erebus.
 This map was shown at ship's briefings and comes from the Antarctic Heritage Trust, which oversees the restoration of and safe visits to the huts and other historic and natural sites in the area.

 Here's the problem with today's landings: The rules for protecting historic sites in Antarctica are necessarily strict.
 They and weather conditions together created a situation that was dangerous for me.
 Today was forecast to have significant katabatic winds off the continental ice sheet; last night's Windy.com prediction (above) was for 26 knot winds at the Shackleton and Scott hut sites.
 The temperature was expected to be about -3 to -5 degrees C. Wind chills would be substantial.
 And there are rules that there cannot be more than ~ 40 people in the protected areas at a time, and only 8 people are allowed in a hut at one time.
-The ship budgeted about 8 minutes to see a hut.
+The ship budgeted 8 minutes for a person to see a hut.
 Last night's prediction therefore was that one person who visited one hut would spend about 1.5 hours doing each landing.
 Given the above conditions and the fact that I was already fighting a cold (with reasonable success in normal freezing conditions and with 1/2 hour outside at a time), I thought that I should not attempt today's landings.

 Landing site for the Shackleton hut excursion